Frustrated-Programmer/UEproject/README.md

 # TODO
  * Models for:
-   - PowerPad / A pressure plate than only WHEN a player is on it does it power a gate.
    - Lever / A lever thats on directional.
 Can only turn off/on depending on direction player came from.
    - No-Name-Yet / A lever that turns on/off no matter where the player came from.
    - Goal / the spot where both players need to go to.
 (Goals do not need to be on same square.